Skip to content

 healthy_threshold: 2 # Successes before marking healthy

-endpoint: "/v1/models" # Endpoint used for health checks
+endpoint: "/health" # Endpoint used for health checks

 # Request handling and timeout configuration